Gander7/node-forge/readme.md

 #### Add Task

-`t a this is a test task` or `t add this is a test task`
+`tk a this is a test task` or `tk add this is a test task`

 #### List Task

-`t`
+`tk`

 #### Remove Task

-When deleting, there is no one letter command option to prevent accidental deletions.
+When removing, there is no one letter command option to prevent accidental deletions.
-`t del ID` or `t delete ID`
+`tk rem ID` or `tk remove ID`

 ### Documentation